emboldagency/embold-ssh/README.md

 1. **Portable**: Can be run from any location without installation
 2. **Apply**: Registers SSH protocol handler pointing to current app location
-3. **Remove Handler**: Removes protocol handler and optionally cleans config files
+3. **Clear**: Removes protocol handler and optionally cleans config files
 4. **Move & Re-Apply**: If you move the app, just click "Apply" again to update the registry